jeremysbr0ther/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a simple js project that a "Rock Paper Scissors" game play versus computer.
+This is a simple js project that a "Rock Paper Scissors" game playing versus computer.